pandom/tf-vsphere-nsx/README.md

 # Terraform vSphere NSX

-This is an example deployment of a basic 'vSphere' landing zone
+This is an example deployment of a basic 'vSphere' landing zone on NSX.
+It includes basic services and network topologies accessible in the default routing domain.

 ### Topology